NCEAS/eml/docs/eml-modules-data-structure.md

 The concept of \"unit\" represents one of the most fundamental categories of metadata.
 The classic example of data entropy is the case in which a reported numeric value loses meaning due to lack of associated units.
-Much of Ecology is driven by measurement, and most measurements are inherently comparative.
+Much of ecology is driven by measurement, and most measurements are inherently comparative.
 Good data description requires a representation of the basis for comparison, i.e., the unit.
 In modeling the attribute element, the authors of EML drew inspiration from